 Like all Dutch bulbs, a hyacinth grown in a vase needs to make its roots in a cold, dark place.
 I find that a shelf in my spare refrigerator works very well, providing fresh fruit is kept out.
 Ripening fruit gives off ethylene gas, which can sterilize bulbs.

-What’s that?
-You don’t have a spare refrigerator?
-Then perhaps you can find another dark, cold (35-45 degrees) place for your bulbs.
-The cellar, attic, unheated guestroom or barely-heated garage or enclosed porch might be bulb-storage possibilities for you.
+Well, perhaps you can find some other dark, cold (35-45 degrees) place for your bulbs.
+A cellar, attic, or garage might be bulb-storage possibilities for you.

 As roots grow, top off the vases with more water as necessary.

 After twelve weeks have passed, bring the hyacinths to a sunny but cool window.
 The flowers will last for weeks if temperatures do not exceed 65°F.